 )

-Since we'll be repeating the same expression for the budget
+Since we'll be repeating the same expression for the budget, food, water

 of our own.